 The "Hello" example downloads a program to the Flash that, when executed, performs an automatic baud rate detection and sends a character string from the target hardware back to the host-PC.
 The character string can be viewed with a terminal emulation program.
-This example program provides a review of the FlashTools 16W download procedure.
-For detailed commentary on each step, described below in concise form, refer back to sections 2.2 through 2.4.1.
+This example program provides a review of the FlashTools 3 download procedure.
+For detailed commentary on each step, described below in concise form, refer back to sections 2.3 through 2.4.1.

-- Ensure that the target hardware is properly connected to the host-PC and a power supply. - Reset the target hardware and force it into Bootstrap mode by simultaneously pressing the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board HD200 and then releasing first the Reset and, two or three seconds later, the Boot button. - Start FlashTools16W. - The Communication Setup tab of the FlashTools 16W tabsheet window will now appear. - Select the phyCORE-167 as the target hardware and click on the Connect button. - At the Properties for serial communication window of the FlashTools 16W tabsheet, choose the correct serial port for your host-PC and a 57,600 baud rate. - Click the OK button to establish connection to the target hardware. - Returning to the FlashTools 16W tabsheet, choose the Sector Utilities tab, highlight Sector #0 in the Sector Status Information section of the tab and click on the Erase Sector(s) button to erase this memory location. - Wait until the status check in the lower left corner of the FlashTools 16W tabsheet finishes, returning the connection properties description to the lower left corner of the window. - Next choose the File Download tab and click on the File Open button.
+- Ensure that the target hardware is properly connected to the host-PC and a power supply. - Reset the target hardware and force it into Bootstrap mode by simultaneously pressing the Reset (S2) and Boot (S1) buttons on the phyCORE Development Board HD200 2.5V and then releasing first the Reset and, two or three seconds later, the Boot button. - Start FlashTools 3. - At the Connect tab of the FlashTools 3 tabsheet, select the phyCORE-XC167 and click the Connect button in the lower left corner to establish connection to the target hardware. - Returning to the FlashTools 3 tabsheet, choose the Download tab and click on the Open button.